Decipher/textimage/README.txt

 Requirements
 ------------
-- Drupal 7.23 or later, with Color and Image modules enabled
+- Drupal 8
 - GD2 and FreeType libraries

+Recommended modules, for a feature rich set:
 - Private file system configured
-- ImageCache Actions
-- ImageCache Canvas Actions

-Recommended modules, for a feature rich set:
 - @font-your-face       (7.x-2.6 or later)
 - Media                 (7.x-1.2 or later)
-- Jquery Colorpicker    (7.x-1.0-rc1 or later)
 - Token                 (7.x-1.5 or later)

 Integration with modules: